 Wow, it has been a whole year since I started this little blog.
-I had big dreams for Lace & Glaze and have learned a plethora of things from being a blog writer.
+I had big dreams for Sweet Teal (originally Lace & Glaze) and have learned a plethora of things from being a blog writer.
 When I started my blog, I knew I wanted to make money off of it in the long run.
 By reading How To Blog For Profit: Without Selling Your Soul by Ruth Soukup, I learned that content is key.
 So I focused on putting together awesome posts.
 While writing posts involving fashion, food, lifestyle, my dogs, and DIY projects, I realized that I’m really good at DIYs.
 I started to see that other people enjoyed them as well so I try to focus more around those.
-I found my niche.
+I found my blogging niche.

 Blogging is something that some people do not understand.
 When I first started, and even now, I get asked, what is a blog?
 Why do you blog?
 I blog because it is a way to share what I like and what I create in a whole other way than just social media.
 I like to share things and help people.
 Sharing something like a DIY Headboard for under $15 and knowing I helped people save money on something they could make themselves is part of the reason I blog.
 The other is because I like to remember.
 I have this whole database of memories and things that I have done.
 I can look back on what I was doing in my life at this time, years from now.